-How it works.
-After you enable EnableLinkedConnections parameter of the registry, LanmanWorkstation and LSA will check if there is the second access token associated to the session of the current user.
-If this token is found, the list of the mounted network drives will be copied from one token to another.
-Thus, the network drives mounted elevated will be seen in the standard mode, and vice versa.
+How it works?
+After you enabled the EnableLinkedConnections registry parameter, LanmanWorkstation and LSA (lsass.exe) will check for a second access token associated to the session of the current user.
+If this token is found, the list of the mapped network drives will be copied from one token to another.
+Thus, the network drives mapped in the privileged mode will be visible in the normal mode, and vice versa.

 You can access this drive in both normal and elevated mode.
 It should be noted that one of the drawbacks of this method is that you access the shared folder as a current user.
 It is impossible to use the account of another user as in the case of